-How does the crypto tax calculator work?
+How does the free crypto tax calculator work?

 Enter your profit or loss and select your state.